WebAssembly/esm-integration/proposals/esm-integration/README.md

 ### What does snapshotting imports mean for importing globals?

-Imports are only snapshotted when they resolve to a JavaScript module.
-For imports that resolve to WebAssembly modules, these are always directly bound.

-When a WebAssembly module imports a Global, that resolves to a module after resolving the binding through any indirect exports (reexports):
+When a WebAssembly module imports a Global, there are two possible modes of operation:
-- If the resolved module is a JavaScript module, then the exporting module may either export a direct value or a `WebAssembly.Global` of the same type.
+- If the Global type is immutable (as declared in the importing module), then the exporting module may either export a numeric value or an immutable Global.
-- If the resolved module is a WebAssembly module, then the exporting module must export a global that is an extern subtype of the importing global.
+- If the Global type is mutable, then the exporting module must export a mutable Global.
+The snapshot here is "shallow" in the sense that modifications *within* this particular mutable Global object *will* be visible in the importing module (but, if the exporting module overwrites the entire binding with some unrelated value, this will not be noticed by the importing module).

 ### Can Web APIs be imported via modules?